ucsd-cse-spis-2016/cyber-dojo-dot-org/cyber-dojo-instructor-guide.md

-# Instructor Guide to cyber-dojo.org
+# UCSD CSE SPIS Instructor Guide to cyber-dojo.org

 To use cyber-dojo.org to set up an exercise for students: